sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/enforce-recipient/index.md

 ---
-title: Enforce P2PKH Output
+title: Enforce Recipients
 version: 0.1.0
-description: Build and enforce a custom output via an sCrypt smart contact
+description: Build and enforce a P2PKH output via an sCrypt smart contact
 ---

-A smart contract can enforce a payment to a specific address.
+A smart contract can restrict a payment to be destined to a specific address.
 For example, the contract can check some arbitrary condition and based in the result it pays either Alice or Bob:

 ```ts
 class Bet extends SmartContract {